Polish YMCA

-Związek Młodzieży Chrześcijańskiej (Christian Young People Association) – also known as the Polish YMCA – is a youth social organization, based on the international organizations that YMCA built.
+Związek Młodzieży Chrześcijańskiej (Christian Young People Association), also known as the Polish YMCA, is a youth social organization, based on the international organizations that YMCA built.
 It encourages good conduct, charity and education, and activities based on Christian morals.
 People of both sexes can be members.

 History

 The American YMCA came to Poland with General Józef Haller's army during World War I. The main aim was to serve soldiers and prisoners of war.
 After the war the YMCA continued to work with students, children and poor people.
 And, with the help of the American YMCA, Poles started to build their own YMCA, which was founded formally in 1923.

 Before World War II, the YMCA worked in many cities in Poland.
-Three campsites and four buildings (in Krakow, Lodz, Warsaw and Gdynia) were built with the help of the American YMCA.
+Three campsites and four buildings (in Kraków, Łódź, Warsaw and Gdynia) were built with the help of the American YMCA.
 The YMCA houses had rooms for residents, common rooms, gyms, and swimming pools.
 Sport and camping played a main role in its programme.
 Young people from many European countries, and from the US, participated in Polish YMCA camps.
 A very important part of the programme was education, development of patriotism and participation of young people.
 Most of the programmes for youngsters were led by young leaders.